Cutting Back on Waste

 - Reduce what you take in the first place, so you don’t waste anything.
 Food is a big one here.
 How much food do you waste each week?
 Is there a pattern?
 There's nothing wrong with imperfectly sized vegetables and fruit so tuck in!

 - Take a look round you at your garden, local parks and verges.
 Can you turn them into havens for wildlife so that every space possible can be shared with nature?
 Areas like this aren’t wasteland – they can be an opportunity to make a difference and give wildlife the essential habitat they need to survive.

 What can we do as part of a bigger effort to stop the rot and reduce waste?

 This involves seeing what we can do to join initiatives and campaigns that are already taking place, maybe to start up our own, and putting pressure on governments and corporations to see how we can move them to reduce / stop waste.

 Dates for your diary

-The 5th to 9th September 2022 is Zero Waste Week and the website is a mine of information.
+September includes Zero Waste Week and the website is a mine of information.
 They help householders, businesses, organisations, schools, universities and community groups waste less.
 Take a look at their infographic from September 2022:

 There are more and more beach cleans and clean up days taking place around the world which is a good chance to see what products most end up as litter.
 AnimalsCharities.co.uk features some of them on its list of awareness days